spack/spack/lib/spack/docs/build_systems/intelpackage.rst

     file as is (containing comments only) and close the editor.
 You do not need to touch the file again.

-  * To configure your own license, copy the contents of your downloaded license file into the opened file, save it, and close the editor.
+  * To configure your own standalone license, copy the contents of your downloaded license file into the opened file, save it, and close the editor.

+  * To use a license server (i.e., a network license) not already configured otherwise, enter your license server address(es) in the form of ``SERVER`` and ``USE_SERVER`` lines at the *beginning of the file* [fn8]_, in the format shown in section `Pointing to a license server`_.
+Save the file and close the editor.

   To revisit and manually edit this file, such as prior to a subsequent installation attempt, find it at